Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 - `Password`, for which the client must obtain some configuration from the server in order to know how to turn the password into `auth_method_master_secret`.

+### 2.7 Email rate limit

+Account create/reset/delete rely on a validation code sent to the user through a confirmation email.

+This opens the door to abuse (especially for the account create & reset operations where, by definition, not authentication can be done) and DOS (Deny Of Service) attacks.

+To protect against this, a rate limit system is to be implemented to limit the number of
+requests:

+- Per IP address of the client using the API.
+- Per recipient email address.

+The rate limit system should work along two metrics:

+- The minimum cooldown delay (in seconds) between two emails.
+- The maximum number of emails for a sliding 1 hour window.

+Hence, a typical rate limit configuration would be:

+- Max 1 mail per minute.
+- 3 mails per sliding 1 hour.

+Also the rate limit should be applied at the very beginning of any command, before any actual business logic is run.
+This way it cannot be used by an attacker as an oracle (e.g. if the check is done later on, a create request on a existing email may never be rate limited since it returns a OK status without actually sending any mail!).

 ## 3 - Data model

 ### 3.1 - Glossary